apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/010-odbc-configuration-reference.md

 `Time:HandshakeTimeout=30;QueryTimeout=30;
 TimestampTZDisplayTimezone=utc;ExcludedSchemas=test,abc`

-The following table lists and describes the advanced properties that you can set when using the MapR Drill ODBC Driver.
+The following table lists and describes the advanced properties that you can set when using the Drill ODBC Driver.

 | ﻿Property                   | Default Values         | Brief Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |----------------------------|------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|